LakshmanKishore/imageCompression/README.md

 An end to end ML project.
 I have used PCA(an unsupervised algorithm) to compress the image.
-It takes the image from user and gives 3 different compressed images.
+It takes the image from user and gives a compressed image.
-**No big UI still under development**.

 ## Tech Stack